Hear about how the brand Dove handled a mishap at an event. I spoke up, and they transformed the event space to be size inclusive!

 The first thing that stood out to me, as I walked into the #RealMoms Dove Pampering Room, was the carpet.
 Plush carpet!
-This carpet made my sore feet happy after hours of networking as I attended my first day at the Mom2.0 blogging conference in Austin, Texas.
+This carpet made my sore feet happy!
+I spent hours of networking as I attended my first day at the Mom2.0 blogging conference in Austin, Texas.

-Before I had time to really scope everything out, I was handed a glass of champagne and a branded bag full of Dove products.
+Before I had time to really scope everything out, I was handed a glass of champagne!
+As well as a branded bag full of Dove products.

 (Photos from Plus Mommy Instagram Stories)